Easy to Make Halloween Wreath

 (Younger kids may need help applying the mesh fabric to the wreath frame.)

 Reuse some items that might otherwise go to the landfill and end up with a fabulous Halloween decoration!
+You can proudly display the wreath inside or outside your home or classroom.

 Happy Halloween!